 Salmon returns to British Columbia this year—the International Year of the Salmon—are at historic lows.
 Clayoquot Sound is no exception—local Chinook populations (critical to endangered Southern Resident Killer Whales which visit the region) are on the verge of extinction.

-All videos and photos should be credited by Clayoquot Action.
+All videos and photos by Clayoquot Action.

 Dan Lewis is Executive Director of Clayoquot Action.